 For this evaluation of credit options to ensure a continued robust ZEV market in Washington, Ecology reviewed the credits offered by other recent ZEV states, Washington's ZEV market share compared to those states, current ZEV sales trends and market share in Washington, projections and forecasts of future ZEV sales nationally, projected future ZEV sales and market share in Washington, and projected credit availability in Washington from ZEV sales for MY 2025 through MY 2030.
 We then evaluated five options for credit offerings in Washington.
-Table 8 presents a summary of those options.
-We will discuss these potential credit options with stakeholders at the February 28, 2022 stakeholder meeting as part of Ecology's 2022 rulemaking to revise Chapter 173-423 WAC, Clean Vehicles Program and Chapter 173-400 WAC, General Regulations for Air Pollution Sources.6
+Table 8 presents a summary of those options and Table 9 compares the credit options with the projected 2030 credit deficit from Table 5.
+We will discuss these revised credit options with stakeholders at the April 19, 2022 stakeholder meeting as part of Ecology's 2022 rulemaking to revise Chapter 173-423 WAC, Clean Vehicles Program and Chapter 173-400 WAC, General Regulations for Air Pollution Sources.6

 Table 8.
-Summary of Credit Options
+Summary of Credit Options, Converted to ACC II Historical Credits